University Council on Teacher Education

 - Section 1: The University Council on Teacher Education shall include three classes of members: ex-officio, appointed, and elected.
 The Council membership shall be limited to twelve members.
 (Bylaw change adopted November 9, 2000 by UCTE vote; Bylaw change adopted April 18, 2016 by UCTE vote.)

-- Section 2: The ex‑officio members of the Council will include: The Director of the Delaware Center for Teacher Education; the Director of the School of Education; the Director of Secondary Education from the College of Arts and Sciences; and a dean’s representative from the College of Arts and Sciences and the College of Education and Human Development.
+- Section 2: The ex‑officio members of the Council will include: The Director of the Center for Excellence and Equity in Teacher Preparation; the Director of the School of Education; the Director of Secondary Education from the College of Arts and Sciences; and a dean’s representative from the College of Arts and Sciences and the College of Education and Human Development.
 Deans’ representatives must be able to make decisions on UCTE matters on behalf of their respective colleges.
 (Bylaw change adopted November 9, 2000 by UCTE vote; Bylaw change adopted February 19, 2003 by UCTE vote; Bylaw change adopted March 22, 2010 by UCTE vote.)

 - Section 3: The Council will include five faculty members who will provide fair representation of the colleges and departments that offer professional education on campus and to give voice to the education profession and to candidates in programs under the Council’s jurisdiction.
 These five members will have staggered two-year terms and be appointed by: the Chair of the Department of Human Development and Family Studies who identifies the Early Childhood Education member, the Director of the School of Education (SOE) who identifies the Elementary Teacher Education member and the SOE graduate professional education program member, and the Dean of the College of Arts and Sciences who identifies two members from different secondary education programs.
 If a vacancy occurs, the appropriate administrator will appoint a faculty member to serve until the term is completed.
 (Bylaw change adopted November 9, 2000 by UCTE vote; Bylaw change adopted April 18, 2016 by UCTE vote.)